adavals/mysql-nearest/README.md

 # mysql-nearest
 Finding the nearest store based on a stores dataset with longitude and latitude using MySQL Workbench CE 8.0.30

 ## STEP 1.
-Use the query editor to create localStarbucks database and directory table
+Create localStarbucks database and directory table
+Using the query editor in Workbench.

 ```SQL
 CREATE DATABASE localStarbucks;